switchbox-data/buildstock-fetch/docs/usage.md

 # BuildStock Fetch

-A Python CLI tool for downloading and managing building energy data from the National Renewable Energy Laboratory (NREL) ResStock and ComStock database.
+A Python CLI tool for downloading building energy simulation data from the National Renewable Energy Laboratory (NREL) ResStock and ComStock projects.

 ## Table of Contents